-Total revenue funds carried forward as of 31 August 2021 were in excess of £200,000, however this represents less than one month of the UTCs payroll costs.
-This low ratio is due to funding pressures and the UTCs early stage of operations, with only five years' operations to build reserves.
+Total revenue funds carried forward as of 31 August 2022 were in excess of £250,000, however this represents less than one month of the UTCs payroll costs.
+This low ratio is due to funding pressures and the UTCs early stage of operations, with only six years' operations to build reserves.
 Directors have developed a cash reserves policy, to support the renewal of the UTC's specialist ICT and other equipment to keep the technology up to date to maintain the UTC's position as one of the most technically advanced Colleges in the UK.
-Further to this, Directors are aware of a number of future financial pressures and uncertainties including national funding levels, COVID-19 related costs and pension contribution rates.
+Further to this, Directors are aware of a number of future financial pressures and uncertainties including increased inflation (particularly on energy costs), cost of living pressures and pension contribution rates.
 As such, they believe that a cautious approach to reserves is currently required.